PannH/discord-events.js/README.md

 ![Discord Events](https://i.imgur.com/sKJRQXq.png)

 ## 📖 About
-**discord-events** is a module that gives to your Discord client many events that are much more precise.
+**discord-events.js** is a module that gives to your Discord client many events that are much more precise.
 It is useful for a **logs system** for example.

 ## 💻 Installation
 ```
-npm install discord-events
+npm install discord-events.js
 ```

 ## ❔ Help